16 min read

 Also, why not reverse the table and appear in podcasts as a guest to secure links from their episode pages?

-To find reputable podcasts in your area of expertise, use Google, popular streaming and podcast platforms like Spotify, or SEO tools.
+To find reputable podcasts in your area of expertise, use Google, Youtube, popular streaming and podcast platforms like Spotify, or SEO tools.

 Make sure to vet them before pitching as it’s not worth wasting your time on podcasts that don’t offer guest appearances, have limited reach, or worse, aren’t running anymore.